KittyGiraudel/sass-guidelines/index.md

 ### Magic numbers

-Magic numbers is an [old school programming](http://en.wikipedia.org/wiki/Magic_number_(programming)#Unnamed_numerical_constants) term for "unnamed numerical constant".
+Magic numbers is an [old school programming](http://en.wikipedia.org/wiki/Magic_number_(programming)#Unnamed_numerical_constants) term for *unnamed numerical constant*.
 Basically, it's just a random number that happens to *just work*™ yet is not tied to any logical explanation.

 Needless to say **magic numbers are a plague and should be avoided at all costs**.
 When you cannot manage to find a reasonable explanation for a number to work, add an extensive comment explaining how you got there and why you think it works.
 Admitting you don't know why something works is still more helpful to the next developer than them having to figure out what's going on.